Our Summer Research Fellowships

 - Summer research grant awards administered by the Center for Research & Fellowships cannot be used for academic course credit.

-- All application materials, including letters of recommendation, must be submitted by the deadline to be considered.
+- All application materials, including the letter of recommendation, must be submitted by the deadline to be considered.

-- Applicants applying to more than one summer research fellowships need to ask their recommenders to submit letters of recommendation for each of the opportunities versus submitting one letter for all of them.
+- Applicants applying to more than one summer research fellowships need to ask their recommender to submit a letter of recommendation for each of the opportunities versus submitting one letter for all of them.

-- Applicants proposing international travel as a part of their project must complete the steps outlined on this webpage, before their proposed travel begins, in order to be considered for award funding.
-Please email email@example.com with the results of the process, which applicants should receive via the Office of Global Services.
-The official authorization from OGS is necessary in order for CRF to review applications.
+- Applicants proposing to conduct research outside of the United States as a part of their project must complete the steps outlined on this webpage, before their proposed travel begins, in order to be considered for award funding.
+Please email firstname.lastname@example.org with the results of the process.
+This official authorization is necessary in order for CRF to review applications.

 - Students who are accepted into one of the fellowship programs agree to turn in a research project following the guidance outlined in their award letters, as well as to follow all requirements outlined in the award letter.